s-bayer/hamplate/README.md

 In the future it might also give you a safety net in form of the compiler and maybe some automated checks.

 There will also be some sensible defaults for dealing with forms, helpers and CSS/JS includes, and embedded scala code.

+## Installation ##

+Just copy this in your build.sbt

+	seq(hamplateSettings:_*)

+	unmanagedResourceDirectories in Compile <+= (baseDirectory) { _ / "app/views/" }

+And this in "project/plugins.sbt"

+	addSbtPlugin("syrix" % "hamplate" % "0.1")

+After doing this just type

+	sbt ~hpt

+and all your *.hpt files in app/views will be automatically compiled to *.scala.html files everytime you change a file.

+*Be carefull not to overwrite your *.scala.html files by accident!* Happend to me.
+Really hurts...

 ## Syntax